akinich/farm2-app-fast-api/FASTAPI_MIGRATION_SPEC.md

 **End of Specification**

-*This document contains all information needed to build a production-ready FastAPI backend for the Farm Management System, migrating from the current Streamlit implementation while preserving all business logic and improving performance 10-100x.*
+*This document contains all information needed to build a production-ready FastAPI backend for the Farm ERP, migrating from the current Streamlit implementation while preserving all business logic and improving performance 10-100x.*